TheNetworg/oauth2-azure/README.md

 // Obtain the accessToken - in this case, we are getting it from Authorization header
 $headers = getallheaders();
+// Assuming you got the value of Authorization header as "Bearer [the_access_token]" we parse it
 $authorization = explode(' ', $headers['Authorization']);
 $accessToken = $authorization[1];